BrenKenna/TaskTide/tasktide/tasktide/README.md

 #### TaskTide Configuration File
 <p id="config-file">
 The complete configuration for TaskTide is <a href="/tasktide/tasktide/src/main/resources/META-INF/microprofile-config.properties">provided here</a>.
 For clarity this shows all values, but not all of the supplied are required.
 For instance, if using an RocksDB/SQLite backend then neither, the Relational/SQL/JPA backends, or the NoSQL configurations are not needed.
-Similarly if using Relational/SQL/JPA backends, no configurations are required for RocksDB/SQLite, or NoSQL (vice versa).
-Simiarlly, if running the EngineClient is the requirement, then the ManagerClient configs are needed and vice versa.
+Similarly if using Relational/SQL/JPA backends, no configurations are required for TaskTide-ItemStore/RocksDB/SQLite, or NoSQL etc. Simiarlly, if running the TaskTide-EngineClient is the requirement, then the TaskTide-ManagerClient or WebAPI configs are needed.
 </p>

 <p id="db-config">